nuclearcheesecake/insuranceregression/README.md

 [4] "northeast"
 ```

-Everything seems tobe in order.
+Everything seems to be in order.
 Now we can check to see if any of the values for the continuous quantitative variables are _null_/_not applicable_:

 ```
 > which(as.vector(is.na(insurance_df$age)) == TRUE)